dylans1lk/LinkedListing/README.md

 ## Prerequisites

-- Node.js and npm installed on your system.
 - Python installed on your system.
 - Git installed on your system.
 - Visual Studio Code (VS Code) or your preferred IDE installed.